 When it comes to shedding weight, many people think that running is the only option.
 While this may be true for some, others may not have the time or money to invest in a gym membership or purchase all the necessary equipment.
 For these people, using a treadmill can be a great way to lose weight and get in shape.

-In order to create a treadmill running program for weight loss, it is important to first understand how to use the machine properly.
+To create a treadmill running program for weight loss, it is important to first understand how to use the machine properly.
 After that, it is important to set goals and create a routine that fits into your schedule.
 Finally, don’t forget to track your progress so you can see how well you are doing!

 Once you know how many calories you need to eat each day to lose weight, create a plan that includes three treadmill runs per week at a moderate pace for 30 minutes each.
 Make sure that you vary your routine by adding hills and changing the speed every few minutes.